Best Axiom Observability Alternatives (2026) - Open Source & SaaS

 Get Started with SigNoz

-Those with the expertise to manage SigNoz themselves, or who want to start with a free, self-hosted option, can use our community edition.
+If you prefer to manage SigNoz yourself or want to start with a free, self-hosted option, you can use the open-source community edition.

 Grafana Stack (Loki + Tempo + Prometheus)